-When Amos Peters picked up a rental car in Austin a few weeks ago, the only thing that stood between him and his destination was State Highway 130, a toll road.
+A few weeks ago, Amos Peters only had State Highway 130, a toll road, between him and his destination in Austin.
 It was missing an important feature: a toll booth.

 Instead, it had an automated toll plaza — which seemed to give Peters two equally unacceptable, options.
 He could use back roads, which would lengthen his drive, or he could pass through the automated plaza and incur a daily “toll fee” from his car-rental company whether he used the highway again or not.
 (Charging customers by the day after they’ve used an automated toll road is a standard industry practice.)

 But Peters, who works for a marketing and Web design firm in Austin, was aware of a third option: a new smartphone app called PToll that allows users to register their rental’s license plates and make their own payment arrangements.

 PToll is one of several new devices drivers are using on automated toll roads.
 Of the 5,300 miles of toll roads in the United States, about 200 miles are considered all-electronic tolling (AET), or automated, according to the International Bridge, Tunnel and Turnpike Association.
 In other words, there are no toll booths, so you have to register your license plate with the tolling authority to pay for using the road, or you’ll receive a fine in the mail.
 AET roads are expanding at a rate of about 100 miles per year, which makes this a growing concern.